kaura5/summer2024/README.md

 ## Week4
 - Webpage of Products
 - Events adding and removing
-- Event Bubbling and PRopagation
+- Event Bubbling and Propagation
 - Prevent Default
+- Example